Cultural depictions of Lady Jane Grey

 Lady Jane Grey Preparing for Execution, oil by George Whiting Flagg, 1835.

 Lady Jane Grey, 16th-century claimant to the English throne, has left an abiding impression in English literature and romance.
 The limited amount of material from which to construct a source-based biography of her has not stopped authors of all ages filling the gaps with the fruits of their imagination.

+Together with Mary, Queen of Scots and Jane's sister in law Amy Robsart, she forms a trinity of women whose sad ends especially obsessed the 19th-century British public, and her story has continued to be told in many works.

 Pre-19th century

 In Elizabethan ballads, Jane's story is a tale of innocence betrayed.
 In one ballad Lady Jane, in denouncing her executioner Queen Mary I, declares "For Popery I hate as death / and Christ my saviour love."
 Jane is now not only an innocent but a martyr to the Protestant cause, and appears as such in Foxe's Book of Martyrs.
 On no certain evidence, she was also idealised in another way by Roger Ascham as noble and scholarly.
 But the greatest Elizabethan tribute to her came in Thomas Chaloner's Elegy, published in 1579.
 Here she is peerless in her learning and beauty, comparable only with Socrates for her courage and quiet resignation in the face of death.
 He even suggests that she was pregnant at the time of her execution, an assertion that appears nowhere else, presumably to make Mary, the great villain of the piece, appear all the more heartless.

 From martyrology and poetry, Jane finally made it on to the stage in the early Jacobean period in Sir Thomas Wyatt by John Webster and Thomas Dekker, where she takes on the role of a tragic lover.
 The play was probably largely based on an earlier lost play called Lady Jane.
 This theme was taken up later in the century by John Banks, a Restoration playwright, in his Innocent Usurper: or, the Death of Lady Jane Grey.
 Here Jane is only persuaded to accept the crown after her husband, Lord Guilford Dudley, threatens to commit suicide if she does not.
 First printed after the Glorious Revolution, there is also a strong anti-Roman Catholic dimension to Banks's play, which presumably appealed to the audiences of the day.